Exor Press Release - ABO Launch

 This press release contains information that qualifies, or may qualify, as inside information as defined in article 7(1) of Regulation (EU) 596/2014 of 16 April 2014 (the Market Abuse Regulation).

 This communication does not constitute or form part of any offer to sell or a solicitation of an offer to buy any securities in the United States or any other jurisdiction.
 This communication does not constitute a prospectus or other offering document.
-No securities may be offered, sold or delivered in the United States absent registration or an exemption from registration under the U.S. Securities Act of 1933, as amended, and any public offering of securities to be made in the United States will be made by means of a prospectus that may be obtained from Owl or Bee and that will contain detailed information about Owl and management, as well as financial statements.
-It is expected that Owl will file with the U.S. Securities and Exchange Commission a registration statement with respect to the proposed Offering.
+No securities may be offered, sold or delivered in the United States absent registration or an exemption from registration under the U.S. Securities Act of 1933, as amended, and any public offering of securities in the United States is being made by means of a prospectus that may be obtained from Owl or Bee and that will contain detailed information about Owl and management, as well as financial statements.
+Owl has filed with the U.S. Securities and Exchange Commission a registration statement with respect to the Offering.

 No public offering is being made in any other jurisdiction where such an offering is restricted or prohibited or where such offer would be unlawful.
 The distribution of this announcement may be restricted by applicable laws and regulations.
 Persons who are physically located in those jurisdictions and in which this announcement is circulated, published or distributed must inform themselves about and observe such restrictions.